-III.
-ELECTRICAL, COMPUTER SYSTEM AND SOFTWARE

-A. Main Target Computer

-The main board is an Intel NUC Board.
-It has an i3 Dual-core CPU with a heatsink and fan, 4GB RAM for MATLAB/Simulink, and a SATA hard disc.
+Fig 4.
+Torpedo Tube III.
+ELECTRICAL, COMPUTER SYSTEM AND SOFTWARE A. Main Target Computer The main board is an Intel NUC Board.
+It has an i3 Dual-core CPU with a heatsink and fan, 4GB RAM, and a SATA hard disc.
 It has multiple interfaces such as 4xUSB, 2xmDP, and 1x eDP Graphics Output.
 It has integrated LAN, Wifi, and Bluetooth.
-The main board is running a Windows 10 operating system.
-MATLAB/Simulink, Visual Studios 2015, Arduino IDE, and LibrePilot are installed on the main computer.
+The main board is running a Windows 10 operating system, Visual Studio 2017, Arduino IDE, and LibrePilot are installed on the main computer.

-Fig 9.
-Intel NUC

-B. Mission Planning Control System

-Our sub is controlled using a Simulink Real-Time control system.
+Fig 5.
+Intel NUC B. Mission Planning Control System Our sub is controlled using a combination of Google's Tensorflow and the OpenCV C++ libraries respectively.
 The main control system is divided into subsystems.
 There is a subsystem for each of the competition tasks.
 Additional sub-systems included in the Mission Planning Control System are referenced from the Mission Planning Algorithm for multiple tasks.
-Startup/ Initialization Procedures, Image Recognition, Depth Controller, Motor Controller, and Navigation are the main non-task specific subsystems that Robosub uses.

-C. Cameras

-There are two cameras mounted on the submarine; one on the front and one on the belly of the submarine.
-The main front camera is an Xbox Kinect camera.
-The camera was physically modified and a custom housing was built for it in
+Startup/Initialization Procedures, Image Recognition, Depth Controller, Motor Controller, and Navigation are the main non-task specific subsystems that Robosub uses.
+C. Cameras There are two cameras mounted on the submarine; one on the front and one on the belly of the submarine.
+The main front camera is a dual-array Logitech C510.
+The camera was physically modified and a custom housing was built for it in order to waterproof the camera.
+The camera is capable of determining how far away objects within its field of view are from the camera which is used for object recognition and orientation due to its stereo vision capabilities.